Molecular resonance identification in complex absorbing potentials via integrated quantum computing and high-throughput computing: Methods

 Increased gate noise reduction and qubit longevity factors were associated with lower pseudovariance and fidelity error of the qDRIVE-optimized resonances, as shown in Fig.~\ref{fig:Pseudovariance} and Fig.~\ref{fig:FidelityError}.
-Both the pseudovariance and the fidelity error were found to approach their optimal zeros value as the gate noise reduction factor increased from $10^{0}$ to $10^{4}$ and the qubit longevity increased from $10^{1}$ to $\infty\text{ \textmu s}$, with fluctuations in keeping with the statistical nature of the simulations.
+Both the pseudovariance and the fidelity error were found to approach their optimal zero value of zero as the gate noise reduction factor increased from $10^{0}$ to $10^{4}$ and the qubit longevity increased from $10^{1}$ to $\infty\text{ \textmu s}$, with fluctuations in keeping with the statistical nature of the simulations.
 An increase in the maximal value of the pseudovariance was also observed for states corresponding to higher-lying eigenstates of the Hermitian Hamiltonian in keeping with errors introduced by deflation.

-Notably, convergence of the complex energies to their exact diagonalization values was evident even where the pseudovariance and fidelity errors were far from their optimal zero values, as depicted in Figs.~\ref{fig:QubitLongevity},~\ref{fig:GateNoiseGroundFirst}, and~\ref{fig:GateNoiseSecond} for a three-qubit Ansatz.
-As shown in Fig.~\ref{fig:QubitLongevity}, the real part of the qDRIVE-optimized bound-state, first-resonance, and second-resonance energies closely agreed with the exact diagonalization value for all gate noise reduction and qubit longevity factors considered, with imaginary parts with an absolute error within $0.1\text{i}$ regardless of gate noise for qubit longevity factors of at least $1000\text{ \textmu s}$, on the order of the millisecond times recently achieved on advanced 2D transmon qubits.\cite{bland2025millisecond} The bound-state energy specifically was found to be nearly indistinguishable from the exact diagonalization result at the resolution shown without magnification for qubit longevity factors of at least $10\text{ \textmu s}$, namely, on the order of IBM Torino relaxation times.
+Notably, convergence of the complex energies to their classical CAP method values was evident even where the pseudovariance and fidelity errors were far from their optimal zero values, as depicted in Figs.~\ref{fig:QubitLongevity},~\ref{fig:GateNoiseGroundFirst}, and~\ref{fig:GateNoiseSecond} for a three-qubit Ansatz.
+As shown in Fig.~\ref{fig:QubitLongevity}, the real part of the qDRIVE-optimized bound-state, first-resonance, and second-resonance energies closely agreed with the classical CAP method value for all gate noise reduction and qubit longevity factors considered, with imaginary parts with an absolute error within $0.1$ regardless of gate noise for qubit longevity factors of at least $1000\text{ \textmu s}$, on the order of the millisecond times recently achieved on advanced 2D transmon qubits.\cite{bland2025millisecond} The bound-state energy specifically was found to be nearly indistinguishable from the classical CAP method result at the resolution shown without magnification for qubit longevity factors of at least $10\text{ \textmu s}$, namely, on the order of IBM Torino relaxation times.